ytan101/workplace-emotion-detector/README.md

 # Emotion Detection for Webcam and Screencast
 This project is based on the FER2013 dataset and is an implementation to try and detect different facial emotions using a Tensorflow implementation.
 Our primary usecase was to try and detect the faces of online meetings so that presenters can guage the audience reactions and get a live general sentiment on their audience.

-This project was made possible with the contributions of the following people: https://github.com/cweien3008<br>
+This project was made possible with the contributions of the following people:<br>
+https://github.com/cweien3008<br>
 https://github.com/InitialCnotD<br>
 https://github.com/Jamessukanto<br>